 *An off-label use of a medication is a use that is not FDA-approved.
 Prescribers can decide to use a medication off-label because, in their professional judgment, they believe it may offer a benefit to someone.

-If your provider feels ketamine treatment is a good fit for your mental health history and current symptoms, they may prescribe you ketamine and create a treatment plan tailored to your individual needs.
+If your provider feels Ketamine treatment is a good fit for your mental health history and current symptoms, they may prescribe you Ketamine and create a treatment plan tailored to your individual needs.

 Ketamine is a controlled substance, which means that it’s more likely to be misused or cause dependence.
 There are federal and state laws that limit the amount of medication that can be prescribed or dispensed within a certain period of time.